Association

 The European Association of Phenomenology, Psychopathology and Psychotherapy (EAPPP) was founded in 2018 in Paris in response to the growing need for a structured European platform connecting researchers and clinicians working within these closely related fields.
 From its inception, the Association has sought to cultivate an intellectually rigorous interdisciplinary community and to foster dialogue between theoretical reflection and clinical practice.

-The last conference took place in Coppenhagen in 2024 and the general assembly elected the following board:
+The last conference took place in Coppenhagen in 2024 and the general assembly elected the following Executive Committee:

 Our Mission